timsutton/brew-pkg/README.md

 If a formula has defined a launchd plist, brew-pkg will also install this to the package's root in `/Library/LaunchDaemons`.

-You should also define a custom identifier prefix in the reverse-domain convention with the `--id-prefix` option, ie. `brew pkg --id-prefix org.nagios nrpe`.
+You can also define a custom identifier prefix in the reverse-domain convention with the `--identifier-prefix` option, ie. `brew pkg --identifier-prefix org.nagios nrpe`.
 If there is a launchd plist defined, this same prefix is currently _not_ applied to the plist.

 You can set the path to custom preinstall and postinstall scripts with the `--scripts` option which is just literally passed through to the `pkgbuild` command.
 For more information refer to `man pkgbuild` which explains that *`--scripts scripts_path` archive the entire contents of scripts-path as the package scripts.
 If this directory contains scripts named preinstall and/or postinstall, these will be run as the top-level scripts of the package [...]*.